-Israel’s diverse population is reflected in its varied culinary styles, and food forms an integral part of life, from socialising to family gatherings or religious events.
-From top gourmet restaurants to sumptuous street food, the country’s wonderfully varied tastes, foods and styles are one of the highlights of a trip.
+Israel’s diverse population is reflected in its varied culinary styles, and food forms an integral part of life, from socialising to family gatherings to religious events.
+From top gourmet restaurants to sumptuous street food, the country’s wonderfully varied tastes and styles are one of the highlights of a trip.
 Most restaurants are moderately priced and of high quality, although street food is a great cheap option.
-Table service is the norm, except at the many fast food outlets, and restaurants, bars and cafés catering for tourists usually have menus in both Hebrew and English.
+Table service is the norm, except at fast food outlets.
+Places catering for tourists usually have menus in both Hebrew and English.

-Restaurants, cafés and bars rise and fall with popularity and it is not uncommon to see queues down the street for some of Tel Aviv’s most popular eateries.
-Kosher and non-Kosher restaurants can be found throughout the country, although more secular cities such as Tel Aviv have considerably less kosher restaurants than Jerusalem.
+Restaurants, cafés and bars rise and fall with popularity and it is not uncommon to see queues down the street for some of Tel Aviv's most popular eateries.
+Kosher and non-Kosher restaurants can be found throughout the country, although more secular cities such as Tel Aviv have considerably fewer kosher restaurants than Jerusalem.

 Café culture is huge and there is little that Israelis would rather do than sip lattes or strong Arabic coffee in one of the outdoor cafés.
 Funky, artistic, chic or cosy, cafés are the place to be seen.
-All serve food which ranges from hearty breakfasts to sandwiches and light lunches.
+All serve food that range from hearty breakfasts to sandwiches and light lunches.

 Bars serve high quality food until the small hours and stock all international brands of spirits and soft drinks.
 Alcohol is expensive however, including local brand beers.

 • Falafel (deep-fried balls of mashed chickpeas and herbs) in a pita bread, with hummus (ground chickpeas), tahini (sesame seed sauce) and salads.